pyxu-org/pyxu/doc/references.rst

 ..
 [FuncSphere] Simeoni, Matthieu Martin Jean-Andre.
 Functional Inverse Problems on Spheres: Theory, Algorithms and Applications.
 No. THESIS.
 EPFL, 2020.
 ..
 [CVS] Condat, Laurent.
 "A primal–dual splitting method for convex optimization involving Lipschitzian, proximable and linear composite terms."
 Journal of Optimization Theory and Applications 158.2 (2013): 460-479.
 ..
 [PD3O] Yan, Ming.
 "A new primal-dual algorithm for minimizing the sum of three functions with a linear operator." arXiv preprint arXiv:1611.09805 (2018).
 ..
+[PSA] Condat L., Kitahara D., Contreras A., and Hirabayashi A. "Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists." arXiv preprint arXiv:1912.00137 (2021).
+.. [dPSA] Condat L., Malinovsky G., and Richtarik, P..
+"Distributed Proximal Splitting Algorithms with rates and acceleration."
+Frontiers in Signal Processing (2022) 1:776825. doi: 10.3389/frsip.2021.776825
+..
 [APGD] Liang, Jingwei, Tao Luo, and Carola-Bibiane Schönlieb.
 "Improving" Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier." arXiv preprint arXiv:1811.01430 (2018).
 ..
 [P2] Jain, Raj, and Imrich Chlamtac.
 "The P2 algorithm for dynamic calculation of quantiles and histograms without storing observations."
 Communications of the ACM 28.10 (1985): 1076-1085.
 ..
 [GaussProcesses] Rasmussen, Carl Edward, and C. K. Williams.
 "Gaussian processes for machine learning, vol. 1."
 (2006).